-‘Beauty And The Beast’ Gay Character: 2017 Disney Film Has Theater Boycott Movie
+‘Beauty And The Beast’ Gay Character: Alabama Drive-In Boycotts 2017 Disney Film

 Gad is now best known for his role as Olaf the Snowman in Frozen but has also found a lot of success on Broadway with the play The Book of Mormon.
 Gad’s acting credits also include being the main voice in A Dog’s Purpose, as the voice of Chuck in The Angry Birds Movie, and as Bearclaw on the TV series New Girl.
 He also starred as Doug Harris in the comedy The Wedding Ringer from 2015.
 His role as LeFou and the first official Disney gay character may soon surpass what he has done in the past.

 The Beauty and the Beast 2017 cast also includes actors Luke Evans, Gugu Mbatha-Raw, Dan Stevens, Emma Watson, Audra McDonald, director Bill Condon, and composer Alan Menken.
-Menken was a primary composer for the animated version of the film as well, returning to reimagine some songs that have become Disney classics over the years.
+Mr. Menken was a primary composer for the animated version of the film as well, returning to reimagine some songs that have become Disney classics over the years.

 The decision by the Henagar Drive-In Theatre to boycott Beauty and the Beast 2017 has not gone over very well for them.
-While some supporters have taken to their social media accounts to support the new policies at the theater, hundreds of additional commenters have condemned the actions.
+While some supporters have taken to their social media accounts to support the new policies at the theater, hundreds of additional comments have condemned the actions.
 At last count, the theater had received 400 new one-star ratings for this decision.

 The first official Disney gay character will take to movie screens on March 17, with Josh Gad breaking new ground in cinema.
-The live-action film has a lot to live up to, as the animated version of the film received not only a lot of critical acclaim but also several Oscar nominations.
-There is also a lot of pressure for the 2017 Beauty and the Beast box office, as the production of future live-action Disney films may rely on the theatrical success of this one.
+The live-action film has a lot to live up to as the animated version of the film received not only a lot of critical acclaim but also several Oscar nominations.
+There is also a lot of pressure on the 2017 Beauty and the Beast box office as the production of future live-action Disney films may rely on the theatrical success of this one.

 [Featured Image by Jesse Grant/Getty Images for Disney]